Course Descriptons By Program

 This course allows current topics in electrical engineering technology to be offered in a timely fashion.
 The topics are not covered in other courses and will not be regularly offered as a special topic; however, they are appropriate to a senior-level course.
 The course topic depends upon current trends in electrical engineering technology, interests of the student, and the instructor.
 The student may take the course multiple times as long as each instance covers topics different than those already covered.
 Prerequisite: Permission of the instructor (Variable crs.
 1-12)

 Upon acceptance to an internship site, the student will work with an electrical engineer and/or an electronic technician inspecting, maintaining, calibrating, testing, analyzing, assembling, modifying or designing various types of electronic devices.
-Programs of instruction will vary, but the student will be provided with practical work experience in a dynamic environment in which they will be dealing with actual problems requiring practical solutions.
-Adviser, department chair and college dean approval is required before course enrollment.
-Prerequisite: Upper-level standing.
-(4 crs.)
-Fall, spring, and summer.
+Programs of instruction will vary but the student will be provided with practical work experience in a dynamic environment in which they will be dealing with actual problems requiring practical solutions.